Wasabichicken/rc10r/notes/rc0.md

 A file with the file extension `.rc0`, creatable using Boss's RC-10R Rhythm Converter software.
-It appears to be a file header, a parts list, followed by what looks like MIDI, and padded with zeroes to 1960 bytes.
+It appears to be a file header, a parts list, a sequence of modified MIDI, and padded with zeroes to 1960 bytes.

 ## File header